API layer

 }

-Lists preprints by author DID.
+Lists eprints by author DID.

 Request:

-GET /xrpc/pub.chive.preprint.listByAuthor?did={did}&limit={n}&cursor={c}&sort={sort}
+GET /xrpc/pub.chive.eprint.listByAuthor?did={did}&limit={n}&cursor={c}&sort={sort}

 Parameters: